Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/UploadDocument.md

 # Document Upload

-This API is used to upload documents for merchants.
+This API is used for uploading of documents by merchants.

 ## How it works
-1. Merchant needs to use this API as a part of Create URN API with application URN generated in the request API to tag the documents to a particular Application URN.
+1. Merchant needs to use this API as a part of Create URN API with application URN generated in the request API, to tag the documents to a particular Application URN.
-2. API would follow the Get Document matrix API and has to be submitted before Application Submit API.
+2. This API would follow the Get Document matrix API and has to be submitted before Application Submit API.
-3. API response will give unique document ids for each document which has to be provided in subsequent application APIs.
+3. The API response will give unique document IDs for each document which has to be provided in subsequent application APIs.

 ## Endpoint